 An individual can elect to have the tax liability paid by the Australian Superannuation fund rather than themselves.
 The tax is 15% in this case, and the balance is regarded as un-deducted contributions.
 Without an election to pay at the concessionary rate of 15%, tax is at the individual’s marginal tax rate which is usually only advisable for low earners.

 A UK pension can be transferred to a QROPS in Australia although there are restrictions on some of the schemes and the amounts you can transfer to an Australian QROPS.
-As from 1st July 2007 this can include a maximum transfer of $150,000 per annum or $450,000 over a three year period.
-If the transfer value exceeds these limits the fund will tax the excess at 46.5%.
-Excesses therefore should be transferred in subsequent years or other QROPS in other jurisdictions considered, such as a move into a Malta ROPS, Hong Kong ROPS or New Zealand ROPS.
+As from 3rd May, 2016 this can include a maximum transfer of A$500,000 If the transfer value exceeds these limits the fund will tax the excess at 49%.
+Excesses therefore should be transferred in subsequent years or to QROPS held in other jurisdictions, such as a move into a Malta ROPS, Hong Kong ROPS or New Zealand ROPS.

 The value that represents the growth component of the fund since your date of Australian residency to the actual date of transfer will not form part of these contributions limits.